What's the best product for your savings?

 For money you don’t need right now

-A fixed rate account could be the best option to help your money work harder.
+A fixed rate account could be a good option to help your money work harder.
 It’s a really good way to save for goals a few years away, like a special holiday or wedding.

-- You won’t be able to dip into your savings, reducing the temptation to spend.
+• You won’t usually be able to dip into your savings, reducing the temptation to spend.

-- If interest rates go down, the interest rate on your fixed rate savings will always stay the same.
+• If interest rates go down, the interest rate on your fixed rate savings will always stay the same for the fixed term.

-- You may need to pay a fee/charge if you want to access your savings before the end of the fixed term.
-Some accounts do not permit any early withdrawals or closure.
+• You may need to pay a fee/charge if you want to access your savings before the end of the fixed term.
+Some accounts don't allow any early withdrawals or closure.

-- You won't be able to continue to pay in throughout the fixed term.
+• You may not be able to continue to pay in throughout the fixed term.

-Check out our range of fixed rate bonds and our fixed rate ISAs.
+Check out our range of fixed rate bonds ;and our fixed rate Cash ISAs.

 If you’re keen to use a fixed rate account for parts of your savings, it might be worth exploring your options now.
-Rates are dropping and expected to fall further in the coming years – but there are still some great deals out there that could help to boost your savings.
+Rates have gone down in recent years and may do so again in the near future – but there are still some great deals out there that could help to boost your savings.

 You may find some variable rates are higher than fixed right now.
-Yet it’s important to think ahead.
-If rates do continue to drop, variable rates will no doubt follow.
-And chances are, variable rates in a few months’ time won’t be as good as what fixed rate products are offering now.
+But it’s important to think ahead.
+If rates drop further, variable rates will follow.
+They could go lower than what fixed rate products are offering now.

 By fixing your rate, you don’t have to worry about what rates will do in the near future.
-You can feel assured that the rate you choose will stay the same until your term ends.
-You’ll always know where you stand, without having to search for the best deals all the time.
+You’ll know where you stand for the term you choose, without having to check for the best deals all the time.

 Are you a Skipton Building Society member?